-4.3.
-Positive control stock (Dexamethasone [DXM])
+4.4 Positive Control Stock (Dexamethasone [DXM])

-Clinical grade DXM is provided at the stock concentration of 4mg/mL.
-Dilute in PBS or media from the commercial stock for a final concentration of 250 μ g/mL.
+Clinical grade DXM is provided at the stock concentration of 4 mg/mL.
+Dilute in PBS or media from the commercial stock for a final concentration of 250 μg/mL.

-4.4.
-Heat-inactivated fetal bovine serum

-Thaw a bottle of FBS at room temperature or overnight at 2-8 °C and allow to equilibrate to room temperature.
-Incubate 30 minutes at 56 °C in a water bath mixing every 5 minutes to heat-inactivate it.
-Single use aliquots may be stored at 2-8 °C for up to one month or at a nominal temperature of -20 °C.

-- 4.5 BrdU Kit Reagents - 4.5.1 After initial thaw of the commercially supplied material, divide it into small aliquots and store at -20 °C. On the day of experiment thaw required number of aliquots and dilute BrdU label 1:2000 in fresh complete media.
-Prepare immediately before use. - 4.5.2 BrdU-specific Antibody: dilute Antibody 1:100 in Antibody Diluent.
+4.5 BrdU Kit Reagents

+4.5.1 After initial thaw of the commercially supplied material, divide into small aliquots and store at -20°C. On the day of experiment, thaw the required number of aliquots and dilute BrdU 1:2000 in fresh complete media.

 Prepare immediately before use.

-After initial thaw, divide into small aliquots and store at -20 °C. - 4.5.3 Peridoxase Goat Anti-Mouse IgG HRP Conjugate: Reconstitute Peridoxase Goat Anti-Mouse IgG HRP Conjugate in 250uL of PBS and let incubate at RT for 10 minutes.
-Once reconstituted, divide into small aliquots and store at -20 °C. For use, dilute Peridoxase Goat Anti-Mouse IgG HRP Conjugate in Conjugate Diluent according to the dilution instructions on the vial as the dilution factor is lot-specific.
+4.5.2 BrdU-specific Antibody

+Dilute antibody 1:100 in antibody diluent.
 Prepare immediately before use.
+After initial thaw, divide into small aliquots and store at -20°C.

+4.5.3 Peridoxase Goat Anti-Mouse IgG HRP Conjugate

+Reconstitute Peridoxase Goat Anti-Mouse IgG HRP Conjugate in 250 $\mu$ L of PBS and incubate at RT for 10 minutes.
+Once reconstituted, divide into small aliquots and store at -20°C. For use, dilute Peridoxase Goat Anti-

+Mouse IgG HRP Conjugate in Conjugate Diluent according to the dilution instructions on the vial.
+The dilution factor is lot specific.
+Prepare immediately before use.

-- 4.5.4 Allow the Fixative/Denaturing Solution to sit at room temperature for 4 hours prior to use. - 4.5.5 Thaw the Conjugate Diluent, Substrate, Plate Wash Concentrate and Stop Solution overnight at 4 °C. Once thawed, these components can be stored at 4 °C. - 4.5.6 Dilute Plate Wash Concentrate (20X) to 1X by adding 25mL of Concentrate to 475mL of deionized water.
-Store at 4 °C. - 4.6 MTT Reagents - 4.6.1 MTT reagent
+- 4.5.4 Allow the Fixative/Denaturing Solution to sit at room temperature for 4 hr prior to use. - 4.5.5 Thaw the Conjugate Diluent, Substrate, Plate Wash Concentrate and Stop Solution overnight at 4°C. Once thawed, these components can be stored at 4°C. - 4.5.6 Dilute Plate Wash Concentrate (20X) to 1X by adding 25 mL of concentrate to 475 mL of deionized water.
+Store at 4°C.

+4.6 MTT Solution

-Prepare MTT solution in PBS at a final concentration of 5mg/mL.
-Store for up to one month at 4°C in dark.
+Prepare MTT solution in PBS at a final concentration of 5 mg/mL.
+Store for up to one month at 4°C in dark (e.g., wrap the storage bottle in foil).

-4.6.2 Glycine Buffer
+4.7 Glycine Buffer

-Prepare buffer by dissolving glycine and NaCl in water to final concentration of 0.1 M for glycine (MW 75.07), and 0.1 M for NaCl (MW 58.44).
+Prepare buffer by dissolving glycine and NaCl in water to a final concentration of 0.1 M for glycine (MW 75.07 g/mol), and 0.1 M for NaCl (MW 58.44 g/mol).
 Adjust pH to 10.5.
 Store at room temperature.

-4.7.
-Vehicle Control
+4.8 Vehicle Control

 Vehicle control is the buffer or media used to formulate test nanomaterials.
 Common excipients used in nanoformulations are trehalose, sucrose, and albumin.
 However, other reagents and materials are also used alone or in combination.
-Vehicle control should match formulation buffer of the test-nanomaterial by both composition and concentration.
+Vehicle control should match formulation buffer of the test nanomaterial by both composition and concentration.
 This control can be skipped if nanoparticles are stored in PBS.

-4.8.
-Preparation of Fluzone
+4.9 Fluzone

-Fluzone is supplied as a stock with the final concentration of 90 μ g/mL of influenza hemagglutinin.
+Fluzone is supplied as a stock with a final concentration of 90 $\mu$ g/mL of influenza hemagglutinin.
 Dilute this commercial stock 1:50 with complete culture media.
-This is seasonal prescription medication and may not be available to all research laboratories.
-The vaccine is available in as both single and a multidose vials.
-Mutidose vials usually contain preservatives (e.g. mercury) which are contraindicated in this assay.
+This is a seasonal prescription medication and may not be available to all research laboratories.
+The vaccine is available as both single and multidose vials.
+Mutidose vials usually contain preservatives (e.g., mercury) which are contraindicated in this assay.
 Use only preservative-free versions.